-In 2017, Goodwill celebrates 60 years of serving Kansas communities and plans for several new projects are underway to commemorate the anniversary.
+In 2017, Goodwill celebrated 60 years of serving Kansas communities and several new projects were completed to commemorate the anniversary.

 The first Goodwill in Harvey County opened in Newton in December 2016 and will feature an on-site job training and life skills program for people with developmental disabilities.

 Goodwill launched a new brand, Edgar James Apparel, and website edgarjamesapparel.com for its longtime sewing and business services department.
 To celebrate, a donation of 500 custom pediatric gowns was donated to the Wesley Children’s Foundation for use in the new Wesley Children’s Hospital.

 NexStep Alliance, a partnership with WSU Tech, added GED classes at a second campus at Douglas and Grove in Wichita.